-N. Non-Discrimination and Harassment\
+N. Non-Discrimination and Harassment

 ITLS recognizes the importance of conducting courses free of any sexual or other harassment.
-Each chapter should adopt a non-discrimination and harassment policy that addresses the legal requirements while taking social and cultural customs into account.
+Each chapter and training centre must adopt a non-discrimination and harassment policy that addresses the legal requirements while taking social and cultural customs into account.